MJCruickshank/SARveillance/Docker.md

 docker-compose -f .\docker-compose.auth.yml run --rm sarveillance bash
 ```

 This will show the auth url and lets you enter the authorization code.
-This will generate a credentials file on your host in the "earthengine" folder in the sarveillance folder.
+Thereafter a credentials file will be generated on your host engine in the "SARveillance/earthengine" folder.

 3. now run the normal container